Crabtree's Kittle House

 Three days later, on September 11, the attorneys convened before Judge Gordon-Oliver.

-The hearing transcript reveals the system Steve had entered.
+The hearing transcript reveals the court Steve had entered.
 His attorney, Chestnut, explained that Walsh Sr. had expressed “disdain” for Steve and refused to supervise.
 Tara’s attorney, Antoncic, told the judge that Steve had “shown up and expected everyone to drop everything.”
 The judge agreed: “That’s how I feel, to be honest with you.”

-The court’s concern was not with what had happened at the visit — the grandmother’s refusal, the child’s distress, the tears at the sight of Maura.
+The court’s concern was not with what had happened at the visit, the grandmother’s refusal, the child’s distress, the tears at the sight of Maura.
 The court’s concern was procedure.
 Steve had arranged a visit through a stipulation rather than filing an emergency access request.
 “That’s not how we do emergencies in this Court.”

 Steve’s attorney tried to explain: “His number one priority is to see this child.”